wanderingbonzi/minecraft-performance-guide/README.md

     **[Enhancted Block Entities](https://modrinth.com/mod/ebe) (Moderately Recommended)**

-    * Makes some of the blocks such as beds or chests render differently, providing a considerable boost in areas with tons of chests or beds
+    * Makes entities such as chests or beds use the baked block models, providing a considerable boost in areas with tons of chests or beds

     **[Krypton](https://modrinth.com/mod/krypton) (Moderately Recommended)**